The Ghost of the Rock: Toronto’s 200-Year-Old Lighthouse Cold Case

 On the night of January 2, 1815, Radelmüller vanished.
 Legend says he was visited by soldiers from nearby Fort York who were looking for his famous home-brewed beer.

-The Dispute: A fight broke out—possibly because the beer ran out or was "watered down."
-The soldiers allegedly chased Radelmüller up the spiral wooden stairs of the lighthouse.
+• The Dispute: A violent fight broke out—possibly because the beer ran out or was allegedly "watered down."
+The soldiers pursued Radelmüller up the steep, winding wooden stairs of the dark lighthouse.

-The Mystery: He was never seen alive again.
-The soldiers were eventually caught and tried for murder, but they were acquitted because no body could be found.
+• The Mystery: He was never seen alive again.
+The soldiers were eventually arrested and tried for murder, but they were acquitted by the local courts because no body could be found.

-The Discovery: Nearly 80 years later, in 1893, the fourth lighthouse keeper found a human jawbone and bits of a wooden coffin buried in the sand just 150 meters (500 feet) from the tower.
+• The Discovery: Nearly 80 years later, in 1893, the fourth lighthouse keeper dug up a human jawbone and remnants of a decayed wooden coffin buried in the sand just 150 metres (492 feet) from the tower base.

 Standing guard over two centuries of secrets, the Gibraltar Point Lighthouse remains Toronto’s oldest—and most mysterious—silent witness.